Family Consultation Work / PPI (Patient Public Involvement)

 We have two main ways we are carrying out this consultation work.

-1. Advisory panel: We have an advisory panel, made up of children and young people with childhood epilepsy and parents/carers.
-Our panel is facilitated by a Family Engagement Officer and we meet regularly which has happened virtually over the past year due to COVID 19.
-If you would like more information about the panel or would like to get involved email Rachael Martin, FEO: martinra@edgehill.ac.uk and we will get back to you as soon as possible.
+- Advisory panel: We have an advisory panel, made up of children and young people with childhood epilepsy and parents/carers.
+Our panel is facilitated by a Family Engagement Officer.
+If you would like more information about the panel or would like to get involved email Rachael Martin, Lucy Bray and we will get back to you as soon as possible.

-2. Family Events: When it is safe to do so, we look forward to holding Family Consultation events in various locations across England to talk about the CASTLE research programme and these will help us develop wider networks with children and young people with childhood epilepsy and their parents/carers.
+- Family Events: We met regularly using virtual meeting rooms during the pandemic but have since enjoyed meeting face to face, hosting Family Consultation events in various locations across England to talk about the CASTLE research programme and these have helped us develop wider networks with children and young people with childhood epilepsy and their parents/carers.

 Recent PPI work